 The Ancient Rock Field

-(More on the Sapa Ancient Rock Field if you want to find them.)
+>> More on the Sapa Ancient Rock Field if you want to find them

 Villages, crafts, and festivals

-In Lao Chai and Ta Van you can watch indigo-dyed hemp turned into brocade, buy embroidery from the women who made it, and — if you stay the night in a homestay — eat what the family cooks.
-Time your visit to the new year and you might catch the Giay people’s Roong Pooc festival or the Red Dao dances.
-These aren’t performances laid on for tourists; they’re the real calendar of the valley, and happening upon one is the kind of thing you don’t plan and never forget.
+The valley is lived-in, not staged.
+In Lao Chai and Ta Van, you can watch indigo-dyed hemp turned into brocade, and buy embroidery from the women who made it.
+If you stay the night in a homestay, you eat what the family cooks.
+Time your visit to the new year and you might catch the Giay people’s Roong Pooc festival or the Hmong dances.

 Getting there, and what it costs